gnif/SteamQueryProxy/README.md

     iptables -A INPUT -p udp -m udp --dport 27015 -m length --length 33:57 -j NFQUEUE --queue-num 0 --queue-bypass

+NOTE: You MUST have an accept rule for the loopback device `lo` before this rule as this application needs to connect to the game server.
+Failure to do this will result in an infinite loop, for example:

+    iptables -A INPUT -i lo -j ACCEPT iptables -A INPUT -p udp -m udp --dport 27015 -m length --length 33:57 -j NFQUEUE --queue-num 0 --queue-bypass

 After this has been done simply start SteamQueryProxy for the correct queue on the game port, for example: